clari3d/positions/readme.md

 ## Register the extension

-Once the file is installed, register it if the .emacs: Add (require 'position) in your .emacs file.
+Once the file is installed, register it in the .emacs: Add (require 'positions) in your .emacs file.

 # Usage

-Position is a global minor mode.
+Positions is a global minor mode.
 In order to activate the extension type:

 M-x position-mode